Conmaicne Angaile: Territory

-Their territory was bounded by native Irish forests in places, by the River Shannon and Conmaícne of Maigh Rein to the east, Breifne O'Reilly to the north, and Leinster to the east.
+Their territory was bounded by native Irish forests in places, by the River Shannon and Conmaicne of Maigh Rein to the east, Breifne O'Reilly to the north, and Leinster to the east.

 Taoiseach

-The chief Conmaícne family were the Ó Fearghail, who descended from the great-grandson of Angaile.
+The chief Conmaicne family were the Ó Fearghail, who descended from the great-grandson of Angaile.

 Diocese

-The Diocese of the Conmaícne (or Ardagh) was established in 1111 as the see for east Connacht.
-Fourteen years later, at the Synod of Kells-Mellifont, it's area was reduced to the territory of the Conmaícne in County Longford and south County Leitrim.
+The Diocese of the Conmaicne (or Ardagh) was established in 1111 as the see for east Connacht.
+Fourteen years later, at the Synod of Kells-Mellifont, its area was reduced to the territory of the Conmaicne in County Longford and south County Leitrim.